udo-munk/Arduino8080/README.md

 In this version I have replaced the CPU implementation with a code size optimized one from Thomas Eberhardt, everything else is the same as before.
 Hopefully this will free enough memory to make use of the SD drive now.

+Success, we do not compile any 8080 code into the application anymore, instead we read our code from a MicroSD drive, and we are not limited to 4 KB code size.
+However, free memory left is very very little, so this machine will always read /code80.bin from the MicroSD and then run the 8080 with whatever stuff you put in there.
+Currently there is even no error handling at all for opening and reading the file.
+I already threw out everything not absolutely necessary, but we are pretty much at the limit.
+Anyway, we have the following machine now:

+        8080 CPU running with 0.04 MHz
+	MITS Altair 88-SIO Rev. 1 for serial communication RAM @ 0000H - FEFFH
+	ROM @ FF00H - FFFFH
+	32 GB floppy disk drive